-Now we need to repeat the process for the remaining elements on our pencilled design.
+Now we need to repeat the process for the remaining elements on our pencil design.
 So head back to your paper design, and seek out a contrasting color pen—a striking red or blue would be ideal!

 Color in the remaining elements on your design in a contrasting color, and then scan the image into your computer.

-Open up the image in Photoshop, duplicate the Background layer and go to Select > Color Range.
+Open up the image in Photoshop, duplicate the Background layer, and go to Select > Color Range.

-Click onto the colored areas to pick up that color alone, then Edit > Copy and Edit > Paste, moving just this color onto a different layer.
+Click onto the colored areas to pick up that color alone, and then Edit > Copy and Edit > Paste, moving just this color onto a different layer.
 Applying a white rectangle onto a layer below this will help you to see the isolated artwork more clearly.

 Then apply a Levels Adjustment Layer, as before, pulling the sliders across to the extreme right side, transforming your elements to high-contrast black.

-File > Save As the image as a PSD file, with a name like ‘Animals.eps’.
+File > Save As the image as a PSD file, with a name like "Animals.eps".

 Return to your Illustrator file and create a New Layer from the Layers panel.
-File > Place the ‘Animals.eps’ file onto this layer.
+File > Place the "Animals.eps" file onto this layer.

 Trace the image and vectorize it using the process described in Step 2, above.

+Good brushwork can go a long way in making an authentic antique book cover design.
 To give the illustrations a more accurate woodcut look, we can add brush details to our vectorized elements.

-We’ll just work on the larger elements of the design for now (here, the animals), so make sure the layer below is locked or not visible.
+We’ll just work on the larger elements of the fairy-tale book cover design for now (here, the animals), so make sure the layer below is locked or not visible.
 You can apply a temporary bit of color to the elements too, if you like.
 This can help to make your brush strokes appear more visible if set in black.

 Take the Paintbrush Tool (B) and select one of the linocut brushes.
 Experiment with different brushes until you find a style that suits a particular element on your design.